 Company Overview: The Future of Fast and Affordable Insurance

 Lemonade was founded in 2015 to provide affordable renters and homeowners insurance by using artificial intelligence (AI) to replace brokers and agents and resolve claims quickly.
-It also employs a smart, low-risk business model that keeps the company profitable so it has no incentives to deny customer claims.
+It also employs a smart, low-risk business model that keeps the company profitable, giving it no incentives to deny customer claims.

 Lemonade has recently added accident and illness pet insurance to its service, offering a choice of deductibles from $100 to $500 and annual limits from $500 to $100,000.
 You can also pick 70%, 80%, or 90% reimbursement for your vet fees for covered services.

-Lemonade requires you to submit medical records for a full exam performed 12 months prior to your policy start date for pets over the age of one.
+Lemonade requires you to submit medical records for a full exam performed 12 months before your policy start date for pets over the age of one.
 Failure to produce these records can delay the processing of your first claim.

-Although Lemonade is rapidly expanding its coverage area, it currently offers policies in just 34 U.S. states.
-You can consult the company’s coverage map to find out if it’s available in your area and if not, you can sign up to receive an email notice when coverage becomes available where you live.
+Although Lemonade is rapidly expanding its coverage area, it currently offers policies in just 49 U.S. states.
+You can consult the company’s coverage map to find out if it’s available in your area, and if not, you can sign up to receive an email notice when coverage becomes available where you live.